-Town Belt
+Town belt

-- The Council approved the Wellington Town Belt Management Plan and drafting instructions for a Wellington Town Belt Bill.
-The Bill will strengthen the protection of the Town Belt and modernise its governance arrangements under the Town Belt Deed. - The Oruaiti Reserve upgrade was completed and we held a formal opening of the reserve.
+- Council approved the Wellington Town Belt Management Plan and drafting instructions for a Wellington Town Belt Bill.
+The Bill will strengthen the protection of the Town Belt and modernise its governance arrangements under the Town Belt Deed. - The Oruaiti reserve upgrade was completed and we held a formal opening of the reserve.